 SECTION 109.
-DURABLE POWER OF ATTORNEY NOT AFFECTED BY LAPSE OF TIME, DISABILITY OR INCAPACITY.
-All acts done by an attorney in fact [agent] pursuant to a durable power of attorney [, including acts done] during any period of disability or incapacity of the principal[,] have the same effect and inure to the benefit of and bind the principal and his [the principal's] successors in interest as if [done by] the principal [with capacity.] were competent and not disabled.
-Unless the instrument states a time of termination, the [authority of the agent] power is exercisable notwithstanding the lapse of time since the execution of the instrument.
+DURABLE POWER OF ATTORNEY NOT AFFECTED BY

+INCAPACITY OR LAPSE OF TIME.
+All acts done by an attorney in fact [agent] pursuant to a durable power of attorney [, including acts done] during any period of disability or incapacity of the principal[,] have the same effect and inure to the benefit of and bind the principal and his [the

-SECTION 110.
+1 principal's]successors in interest as if [done by] the principal [having capacity.] were competent 2 and not disabled.
+Unless the durable power of attorney states a time of termination, the 3 [authority of the agent] power is exercisable notwithstanding the lapse of time.
+4 SECTION 110.
 COMPENSATION OF AGENT.
-If the terms of the durable power of attorney do not specify an agent's compensation, the agent is entitled to compensation that is reasonable under the circumstances.
+If the terms of the durable power of 5 attorney do not specify an agent's compensation, the agent is entitled to compensation that is 6 reasonable under the circumstances.
+7 SECTION 111.

-SECTION 111.
 COMMON LAW OF AGENCY; PRINCIPLES OF EQUITY.

-The common law of agency and principles of equity supplement this [Act], except to the extent modified by this [Act] or another statute of this State.
+8 The common law of agency and principles of equity supplement this [act], except to the extent 9 modified by this [act] or another statute of this state.

-1 ARTICLE 2 2 CREATION OF A DURABLE POWER OF ATTORNEY 3 4 SECTION 201.
-EXECUTION REQUIREMENTS.
-A durable power of attorney must be 5 signed by the principal, or by some other person in the principal's presence and at the principal's 6 express direction, and acknowledged before a notary public.
+1 ARTICLE 2 2 CREATION OF DURABLE POWER OF ATTORNEY 3 4 SECTION 201.
+EXECUTION.
+A durable power of attorney must be signed by the 5 principal, or by another person in the principal's presence and at the principal's express direction, 6 and be acknowledged by the principal before a notary public.
 7 8 SECTION 202.
 RECORDING.
-A durable power of attorney need not be recorded to be 9 valid.
-10 11 SECTION 203.
-DURABLE POWER OF ATTORNEY EXECUTED IN A FOREIGN 12 JURISDICTION.
-A durable power of attorney executed in another state or jurisdiction in 13 compliance with the law of that state or jurisdiction or the law of this State is valid in this State.
-14
+A durable power of attorney need not be recorded to 9 be valid.
+10 SECTION 203.
+DURABLE POWER OF ATTORNEY EXECUTED IN FOREIGN 11 JURISDICTION.
+A durable power of attorney executed in another state or jurisdiction in 12 compliance with the law of that state or jurisdiction or the law of this state is valid in this state.
+13